goloroden/learning-lisp/README.md

   (t <expression> <...>))
 ```

-A working, real-life example may be an implementation of *fizz buzz*:
+A real-life example may be an implementation of *fizz buzz*:

 ```lisp
 (defun is-fizz-buzz (n)